atick-faisal/label-studio/docs/source/guide/export.md

 - 404 or 403 error code was returned.

 **Answer:**
-First check the network access to your Label Studio instance when you send API requests.
+First check the network access to your Annotation Hub instance when you send API requests.
 You can execute test curl request with sample data.

 #### Question #2: I tried to access files and received a `FileNotFound` error.

 **Answer:**
-1. Check that you have mounted the same disk as your Label Studio instance.
-Then check your files' existence in Label Studio instance first.
+1. Check that you have mounted the same disk as your Annotation Hub instance.
+Then check your files' existence in Annotation Hub instance first.

-2. Check `LOCAL_FILES_DOCUMENT_ROOT` environment variable in your Label Studio instance and add it to your accessing data script.
+2. Check `LOCAL_FILES_DOCUMENT_ROOT` environment variable in your Annotation Hub instance and add it to your accessing data script.

 #### Question #3: How to modify order of categories for COCO and YOLO exports?